Shocker Toys: Shockinis

-Debuting in 2004, Shockinis were the company's first product to be released.
+Debuting in 2004, Shockinis was the company's first product to be released.
 Shockinis were 3 inch action figures intended for customization, with multiple points of articulation.
 Geoff Beckett has stated that while there are many similar toy lines – including Kubricks, Pocket Heroes, and Minimates – Shockinis, and their predecessor, Stikfas, are the only two designed specifically for customization.
-Beckett has differentiated Shockinis from Stikfas on the basis that Shockinis were "conceived in the USA" and were available as preassembled figures rather than as model kits.
+Beckett has differentiated Shockinis from Stikfas on the basis that Shockinis was "conceived in the USA" and were available as preassembled figures rather than as model kits.
 Different versions of Shockinis, including a Toxic Avenger Shockini, Kade from Arcana comics and other comic book convention exclusives were sold online, at conventions, and through a few comic book shops in limited runs of 50 to 1000 pieces.
 No new Shockinis have been produced since 2006.

 Indie Spotlight

 In 2006, Shocker Toys started work on Indie Spotlight, a line of six-inch action figures based on characters from various independent comic book series.
 The first series consisted of Katchoo from Terry Moore's Strangers in Paradise, Scud and Sol from Rob Schrab's Scud: The Disposable Assassin, the Maxx from Sam Kieth's series of the same name, David Mack's Kabuki and two different versions of Jim Valentino's Shadowhawk.
-A small figurine of an Isz was included with each figure, as well as other, character specific accessories.
+A small figurine of an Isz was included with each figure, as well as other, character-specific accessories.
 Plans to include a comic book or poster packed in with each figure, similar to the packaging of Toybiz's Marvel Legends figures, were announced but later abandoned.
 Shocker Toys also announced a "mail away" figure of Mr. Gone from The Maxx, available to customers who purchase all seven figures in the first series.
-This figure has yet to be made available, however a sculpt did appear at the 2010 Toy Fair.
+This figure has yet to be made available, however, a sculpt did appear at the 2010 Toy Fair.

 Development of the Indie Spotlight series encountered several problems, among them Marvel Toys' 2007 release of their own line of action figures including independent comic book characters announced for the Shocker Toys line.
-Prototypes of Indie Spotlight Series 1 were displayed at the 2007 American International Toy Fair, and new versions of that series were shown at the following year's show and at the San Diego Comic-Con – the latter also including Series 2 prototypes.
+Prototypes of Indie Spotlight Series 1 were displayed at the 2007 American International Toy Fair, and new versions of that series were shown at the following year's show and at San Diego Comic-Con – the latter also including Series 2 prototypes.
 Following numerous announced (and subsequently missed) release dates, the first series of Indie Spotlight action figures was available for purchase online as of April 2009.

-In February, 2011, a limited run, preview edition of The Tick from the planned second series of Indie Spotlight figures was released, along with a "Mucus Tick" variant produced as an exclusive for the Idle Hands website.
-As of 2014, GBJR Toys no longer has the right to produce any further Tick related figures.
+In February 2011, a limited-run, preview edition of The Tick from the planned second series of Indie Spotlight figures was released, along with a "Mucus Tick" variant produced as an exclusive for the Idle Hands website.
+As of 2014, GBJR Toys no longer has the right to produce any further Tick-related figures.